Vulture (Marvel Comics): Adrian Toomes

 Aside from his daughter, Toomes also has a son whom he has dismissed, and a grandson from that son.
-The Vulture has come to care deeply for both his grandson and his mother, committing a series of robberies to finance a cure for his grandson's terminal illness.
+Vulture has come to care deeply for both his grandson and his mother, committing a series of robberies to finance a cure for his grandson's terminal illness.
 He once had a nephew, Malachai Toomes, and flew into a killing rage when he was murdered by a gang-lord.

-During the Civil War, he was apprehended along with the Grim Reaper and the Trapster, by Captain America and the growing Resistance, who chained him together with Grim Reaper to a pole and broke his nose.
+During the Civil War, he was apprehended along with Grim Reaper and Trapster, by Captain America and the growing Resistance, who chained him together with Grim Reaper to a pole and broke his nose.
 When he was found and taken into custody by S.H.I.E.L.D., he complained, "that lunatic broke my damn nose."
 After Spider-Man unmasked himself, Toomes was seen in his jail cell, knitting his fingers together.
 As someone on the television set said they hoped it would not be any trouble for Spider-Man, Toomes said, "Oh, I think it will be."

 After Spider-Man goes rogue, Toomes is seen in a S.H.I.E.L.D. prison cell speaking with Agent Jamie Madrox, and commenting on Spider-Man's inherent weakness, that being his unwillingness to use his powers for personal gain.
 S.H.I.E.L.D. then returns his flying harness and encourages him to hunt down Spider-Man, saying that he "is now an outlaw, same as you."

-Later, the Vulture attacks Spider-Man at a book signing, and manages to slash him with a powerful sedative.
+Later, Vulture attacks Spider-Man at a book signing, and manages to slash him with a powerful sedative.
 Toomes, however, falls unconscious and, sensing something is wrong, Spider-Man rushes him to the hospital.
 Toomes wakes up a few hours later, where a doctor reveals that he has suffered a stroke, and many of his muscles on the left side of his body have been paralyzed.
 When the doctor leaves, Spider-Man sneaks in and Toomes asks him to kill him because he is weak.
 When Spider-Man refuses to do so, he says that Spider-Man is also weak, and always has been.
 After making remarks about Uncle Ben, Spider-Man takes a pillow and begins suffocating him.
 He fights back, and Spider-Man removes the pillow, commenting that "For somebody who's begging to die, you fight for life pretty hard."

-When Alyosha Kravinoff began collecting a zoo of animal-themed superhumans, Vulture was one of his captives.
-To stop Vulture from using his intellect to find a way to remove his bomb collar, Kraven broke his hands repeatedly, but with the help of Rhino, Vulture escapes.